github/docs/content/code-security/codeql-cli/codeql-cli-manual/pack-install.md

 `update`: \[Deprecated] Update or create the codeql-pack.lock.yml to use the latest versions of all dependencies, subject to the constraints in the qlpack.yml file.
-This mode has been superceded by the 'codeql pack upgrade' command.
+This mode has been superseded by the 'codeql pack upgrade' command.

 ### Options for resolving QL packs outside of the package registry